swang134/CMSC424Database/assignment11/README.md

 You should not need to change anything any other files.

 ### Notes
-- In order to buffer writes we define new `getAttribute()` and `setAttribute()` methods directly on the transaction state, rather directly on the corresponding disk functions used before.
-This only affects the methods in `exampleTransactions.pl`, so it should be transparent to you.
-- You will have to define (at least logically) three new pieces of transaction
-  state: the *snapshot*, a *write-buffer*, and a *writeset* (though this last can be derived from the contents of the write-buffer.
-- Validation is done during transaction commit.
-Call `abortTransaction()` and return if it fails.
-Push write-buffer contents to the database if it passes.

 <sup>1</sup>Thomson, A., Diamond, T., Weng, S. C., Ren, K., Shao, P., & Abadi, D. J. "Calvin: fast distributed transactions for partitioned database systems." *Proceedings of the 2012 ACM SIGMOD International Conference on Management of Data*.
 2012.